ylin36/distributed-systems-notes/network/network-fundamental.md

 #### 2.3.6.3 Address Assignment
 * not enough IPv4 addresses to go around for everyone, and routers can't be tracking where all routes go
+* Combination of networkid and hostid form the 32bit ip adddress.
 ##### 2.3.6.3.1 Subnet
 * routers should only maintain routes towards blocks of addresses and not towards individual hosts
 * IPS assign blocks of assigned address space in heirarchical manner.